chuotlg/Test_Upload_Demo/README.md

+## ------Note-------------
+Test plan: Please refer the file "Test plan for automation the Regression tests on Upload features.docx".

+Auto plan: Please refer the file "Automation plan for Upload Feature.xlsx".
+It also contains the road map for auto and test fw.
+## ------------------------

 ## Overview
 This proj provides an example for testing "Upload feature" with Selenium WebDriver, written in Python, using the POM design pattern and driven via BDD feature files through Pycharm.
 It can be used to kickstart testing of other UIs with minimal changes to the project.
 As I don't have the requirements of this demo page so I only write 1 sample scenario with my assumptions and show the test fw that is using, some abstracts items are the placeholders for later extensions